Uniform

-At Gillingham School we place great value on school uniform as means of fostering a sense of community and pride.
+At Gillingham School, we place great importance on school uniform as a means of fostering a strong sense of community, identity, and pride.
+Our uniform policy reflects the values and culture of our school and supports a positive learning environment.

-The uniform applies to Year 7-11, with a separate code for the Sixth Form.
+- The uniform policy applies to students in Years 7–11, with a separate dress code in place for Sixth Form students.

 All pupils must have